getbubblenow/javicle/README.md

 # Who is this for?
 If you like CLIs, Javicle might be for you.

-You might enjoy Javicle if your video composition needs are relatively simple and/or you enjoy capturing repeatable processes in source control.
+You might enjoy Javicle if your video composition needs are relatively simple or if you enjoy capturing repeatable processes in source control.

 # Concepts
 In JVCL there are two main concepts: assets and operations.

 ## Assets
-Assets are the inputs - generally image, audio and video files.
+Assets are the inputs: generally image, audio and video files.
 Assets have a name and a path.

 The path can be a file or a URL.

 ## Operations
 Operations are transformations to perform on the inputs.

 An operation can produce a new intermediate asset.

 Intermediate assets have names, and special paths that indicate how to reconstruct them from their assets, such that if you have the path of an intermediate asset, you can recreate its content, assuming you supply the same input assets.

 The operations that JVCL either supports or intends to support are: